Taiwan courts tech start-ups to drive economic growth

 Gogoro's success in creating a home-grown, innovative product is precisely what Taiwan's government wants to foster as it seeks to reduce the export-driven economy's reliance on the island's world-class tech manufacturing sector.

-These tech firms, which include HTC, the world's biggest contract chip maker Taiwan Semiconductor Manufacturing Co Ltd (2330.TW) and iPhone maker Hon Hai Precision Industry Co Ltd (2317.TW), also give Taiwan an advantage over the many other countries seeking to nurture tech start-ups.
+These tech firms, which include HTC, the world's biggest contract chip maker Taiwan Semiconductor Manufacturing Co Ltd and iPhone maker Hon Hai Precision Industry Co Ltd, also give Taiwan an advantage over the many other countries seeking to nurture tech start-ups.

 "We hope our policies can help a start-up at its most difficult stage - the beginning - so it can go the way of Gogoro," said Jan Fang-guan, an official with the government planning agency, the National Development Council (NDC).

-Tech manufacturing accounts for a third of all Taiwan's industrial output, but two years ago, the NDC recognised growth in this sector was plateauing as firms lose out to cheaper, Chinese rivals.
+Tech manufacturing accounts for a third of all Taiwan's industrial output, but two years ago, the NDC recognized growth in this sector was plateauing as firms lose out to cheaper, Chinese rivals.

 HeadStart has attracted some T$13.6 billion ($438 million) in funds so far this year, Jan said.